gantzy/gatsby-starter-foundation/src/content/posts/2021-03-01-moba-style-movement-with-unity-character-rotation.md

 date: 2021-02-28 21:21
 description: MOBA Style movement and character rotation in Unity just like your favorite games League of Legends, DotA2 and many other top down, point and click battle arena games.
+Covering Slerp character rotation.
 Come create your game with us, gamers gonna game.
 featuredImage: /assets/rotation_bg_final.jpg
 ---
 **Disclaimer:** If you are coming into this page fresh, you may want to check out the last article to get set up and into Unity with no problem.
 You can either go to the end of this article to go back or [Click Here](https://www.gonnagame.com/moba-style-movement-unity) to get started.